DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 **Colour Scheme**

 The colours used are very simple indeed.
 I did not want to take from the images of food or the simple conveying of the message about the restaurant.
-There is a slight red theme in some of the images.
+There is information on all of the images when highlited or hovered over.

 **Typography**